slokeshrestha26/iotSensorArray_seniorDesign/Tests/Unit Test/ml_model_test/README.txt

     Pass case:
         - The model either returns 0 or 1.
         - There are no division by 0 errors.
+        - The data fits in memory.

 RESULTS:

 Test 1: Compilation Error: Pass
+    - No compilation error encountered
 Test 2: Runtime Error:
+    -